Seven Sisters Hike

 Our guidance is that you shouldn't take part in the Seven Sisters Hike while pregnant.What training do I need to do?

 As you will be walking for a long time (6 hrs or more), getting comfortable with your boots and clothing is essential.We all have busy lives, but try and get out walking at least 2-3 times a week, and if you can, practice walking up and down hills.
-We will be setting up a Yorkshire 3 Peaks forum if you want to chat, meet, or even walk with others before the challenge.

 Also, if you are a member of a local gym, make use of the treadmill during the winter months, as this is a great way to prepare.
 We encourage you to build up to the challenge, and our team is on hand to help you with any advice you may need.